Leighton Park School, Reading

 There are a number of Quaker practices which the school partakes in, including the morning ‘Collect’ where staff and students gather in the hall to have quiet time and reflect, or where a person can have ‘Ministry’ where they stand up and speak without being interrupted.
 It’s a powerful idea, especially for a particularly shy or awkward child – how wonderful to simply have the right to be heard.
 Note to self: embrace Quakerism at home?!

-There are some lovely quirks within the grounds a lovely orchard with bee hives and a seating area under the trees made up of a circle of logs for outside lessons.
-There’s also about 10 acres of fields and meadows in the immediate vicinity of the school buildings and boarding houses where children can roam free, with a strictly enforced signing in and out system in all the boarding houses.
-Let’s not forget the Peace Pole, made from a fallen oak tree, it was commissioned to mark the school’s 125th anniversary.
+There are some lovely quirks within the grounds a lovely orchard with beehives and a seating area under the trees made up of a circle of logs for outside lessons.
+There’s also about 10 acres of fields and meadows in the immediate vicinity of the school buildings and boarding houses where children can roam free, with a strictly enforced signing in and out system.
+Let’s not forget the Peace Pole, made from a fallen oak tree, commissioned to mark the school’s 125th anniversary.

 The 90 hobbies on offer can get pretty whacky too.
 Alongside traditional activities like sport, music, book club and Duke of Edinburgh, there’s corset making, digital media production, coding, mindfulness and FIFA club.
 An overwhelming list, but never a dull day to be had here.